katiebvogel/walking_skeleton/README.md

-Initialize Node Package Manager (npm)
+Initialize Node Package Manager (npm):

-Now, let's open a terminal in Atom.

-In the terminal, type in the command

 npm init
 This will initialize the Node Package Manager and prompt you to enter some information about the app you are going to create.
 Hit the return key for any values listed as (default) below.

-Install Express
+Install Express:

 npm install express --save

-This will install express and record it as a dependency in the package.json file, SO THAT if someone else runs your project, express will come up as something that needs to be installed.

-node_modules
+node_modules:

 Look at the new node_modules folder that got included in the project.
 Inside of there, you will see an express directory that was added.
 This is the Express middleware that Node will use to make life easier.
 Basically you can think of this as a library for Node that will make working with Node to create a web server a more enjoyable experience.

-Create project source directories and files
+Create project source directories and files:

-Now, in the main project file (walking_skeleton), right click on the main project file and create a new directory, let's call this folder server.
-In that folder, let's create another file that we will call server.js.

-In server.js, let's write a little code.
+ server.js:

 var express = require('express');
 var app = express();